 The Indiana Internal Security Corps was created in 1954.
 With no money to support it, little happened except the development of a roster of people who would be ready to serve in case the need arose.
 With no people on board, there could be little planning for activation should it occur.
 The Indiana Internal Security Corps was disbanded in 1957.

-Condensed from The Indiana Guard Reserve, by COL Felix Goodson(ret)
+Condensed and revised from The Indiana Guard Reserve, by COL Felix Goodson(ret)

 For more information on the history of the Indiana Guard Reserve, refer to the book The Indiana Guard Reserve, by COL Felix E. Goodson (ret).
 The book was published by The Indiana Guard Reserve Retired Association (TIGRRA).